arvinmalaluann/arvinmalaluann/README.md

 ---

-## ⏱️ When Is It “Done”?

-Not everything should be built immediately.

-I evaluate:

-* effort vs impact
-* time to build vs time saved

-Example:

-> 3 months build for 10 hours/month savings = not priority

-Good solutions are not just functional—they are **worth building**.

----

-## 💬 My Take on “Basta Gumana”
+## 💬 My Take on “Basta Gumana” or in english "As long as it works"

 We all say it—but it’s not the goal.